-- △ 1.3.1\ This code shall apply to new construction merchant vessels to the extent described in Chapters 19 through 21.
+- 1.3.1 This code shall apply to new construction merchant vessels to the extent described in Chapters 19 through 21.
 This code does not apply to pleasure craft or commercial craft covered by NFPA 302 or to warships. - 1.3.2 Existing vessels undergoing major modification or conversion shall comply with all requirements of this code within the areas being modified and ancillary support systems. - 1.3.3 Any alteration or any installation of new equipment, joinery, or furnishings shall comply with the requirements for new construction. - 1.3.4 Where specific requirements contained in Chapters 10 through 18 differ from general requirements contained in Chapters 1 through 9, the requirements of Chapters 10 through 18 shall govern.
-Where the requirements in Chapters 19 through 21 differ from the requirements in Chapters 1 through 18, the requirements in Chapters 19 through 21 shall govern.
+Where the requirements in Chapters 19 through 21 differ from the requirements in Chapters 1 through 18, the requirements in Chapters 19 through 21 shall govern. - 1.3.5 Provisions in Excess of Code Requirements.
+Nothing in this code shall be construed to prohibit additional means of egress, or otherwise safer means of egress than those specified by the minimum requirements of this code.